Skip to Main Content

 Takeaway

 Minimum wages can change every year.
-In fact, 25 states and Washington, D.C. will experience wage increases in 2024.
+In fact, 21 states will experience wage increases in 2025.
 While many states still follow the federal requirement of $7.25, it’s key to understand the exact wage requirements of the state(s) where you operate.
-Read what you need to know about every state’s minimum hourly wage policies.
+Read what you need to know about every state’s minimum hourly wage policy.

 This is a state minimum wage update and does not cover any updates to specific local, municipal or industry minimum wages or rates for contractors or tipped workers.
 Please consult legal counsel for guidance on how to stay compliant with all the minimum wage laws where your business operates.

-Minimum wages can change every year, depending on the various state and federal laws.
+Minimum wages can change periodically, depending on various state and federal laws.
 While some states follow federal guidance, others set their own requirements.
-Understanding which rules affect the state(s) you operate in is key to compliance.
+Understanding the rules affecting the state(s) you operate in is key to compliance.

 What is the federal minimum wage?